COPYRIGHTS AND RESTRICTIONS AND CONDITIONS OF THIS WEBSITE

-RON BARBAGALLO is the director of Animation Art Conservation, a conservation practice devoted to the ethical repair and preservation of classic animation art.
-He has a firm understanding of the paint technique, color styling and the actual chemistry of the materials used in producing animation art from the classics from the 1920’s to the present day.
-He has pioneered the mending and re-adhering of the original fractured opaqued animation paint layer to its original cel sheet.
-This technique allows him to repair the art without having to resort to repainting with new paint.
-Barbagallo has completed humidity and temperature tests on tri-acetate on the complete line of Cartoon Colour paints.
-He maintains an active archive of every character color he has worked on and has been compiling a visual guide to the seals, certificates and ink stamps which identify authentic Walt Disney Production and limited edition art.
+RON BARBAGALLO is the director of ANIMATION ART CONSERVATION, a conservation practice devoted to the ethical repair and preservation of classic animation art.
+Barbagallo has a firm understanding of the paint technique, color styling and the precise chemistry of the materials used in producing animation art from the classics of the 1920’s to present day.
+He has pioneered the mending and re-adhering of the original fractured opaqued paint layer to its original animation cel sheet.
+His techniques allow him to repair the art without having to resort to repainting with new paint.
+Barbagallo has conducted humidity and temperature tests on tri-acetate on the complete line of Cartoon Colour paints.
+He maintains an active archive of every character color he has worked on and has compiled a visual guide to the seals, certificates and ink stamps which identify authentic Walt Disney Production and limited edition art.

 One of this country's leading authorities on the materials used in animation art production and their deterioration, Barbagallo addressed an international assembly at the Winter meeting of The American Institute for Conservation of Historic and Artistic Works at The National Gallery of Art in Washington D.C. on March 4th, 1995.
 His talk was entitled “Mickey, Donald, Goofy & Pluto - What’s Breaking Up That Old Gang Of Mine?”
 In addition, since 1995, Barbagallo has written regularly about the artists and business people working in animation.

 After 28 years preserving painted plastics, Ron Barbagallo decided to gather the thousands of color samples he's matched, his lengthy reports of his preservation treatments, his extensive image archive of the art he's handled and the data done by Conservation Scientist Michele Derrick and assemble all of it into one place by creating - The Research Library at Animation Art Conservation.